sushibagel/PoE-Mechanic-Watch/README.md

 - If at any time the script freezes right click the icon in the System Tray and click "Reload".
 This will restart the script and in many cases resolve any problems.

-- If clicking the "View Log" button isn't taking you to the correct path, this is likely due to because you opened the script prior to having your client open.
+- If clicking the "View Log" button isn't taking you to the correct path, this is likely because you opened the script prior to having your client open.
 Once your client is open click the "Reload" button and it should work as expected.

 - The Auto Enable/Disable feature is currently in Beta.
 For it to work it requires the "Output Dialogue To Chat" setting to be turned on in the "UI" section of the settings in game.
 I've tried to be as thorough as possible in adding dialogs but I may have missed some as there is some variance in the.